 Dictionary of Terms

-ADR – a treaty that governs transnational transport of hazardous materials.
+ADR – a treaty that governs the international transport of hazardous materials.

 AliExpress – an online retail platform that enables individuals all around the world to buy inexpensive products from China.